markknol/js13k-2020/README.md

 I noticed that I needed interaction too (for everything you can tap on), so made simple system to allow object to be tapped.
 Now, I don't know how normal people do this in 2d canvas, but I haven't found a native way to do it.
 So the way I approached it was kinda hacky, but.. it worked out.
 I created another (hidden) canvas pure for interaction.
 The mainloop iterates each tick on all entities.
-When it finds an DisplayComponent in the hierarchie it will call `display.draw(ctx)` (ctx = 2d context of visual canvas) in the odd frames, but calls a `display.drawInteraction(ctx)` (ctx = 2d context of interaction canvas) in the even frames.
+When it finds an DisplayComponent in the hierarchy it will call `display.draw(ctx)` (ctx = 2d context of visual canvas) in the odd frames, but calls a `display.drawInteraction(ctx)` (ctx = 2d context of interaction canvas) in the even frames.
 Maybe it could run in the same frame and render the game at 60fps, but I thought to save the planet a bit.

 #### Procedural lines